 If you’re looking for something a little more PG than a serial killer in a cheap mask, then have a watch of the classic Disney Halloween movie, Hocus Pocus.

 You know the story: boy moves to new town, boy meets girl, boy tries to impress girl by lighting a magical candle that resurrects three fabulous yet fearsome witches who try to eat them… It’s just not easy being the new kid on the block you know?
-This film from 1993 put a dream team together for the villains, with Bette Midler (Beaches) front and centre, backed up by the hilarious Kathy Najimy (Sister Act) and the inappropriately sexual Sarah Jessica Parker (Sex & the City).
+This film from 1993 put a dream team together for the villains, with Bette Midler (Beaches) front and center, backed up by the hilarious Kathy Najimy (Sister Act) and the inappropriately sexual Sarah Jessica Parker (Sex & the City).

 There are so many fun moments that the whole family can enjoy as a group of teens, a talking cat and a zombie try to brutally murder three witches.
-My personal favourite is probably Bette Midler’s obligatory musical number, but she doesn’t overshadow her supernatural sisters – Najimy’s face is incredible when she uses her super-powered smelling and I don’t know why the director let Sarah Jessica Parker constantly talk about how much she likes little boys, while her corset pushes the limits of a PG rating, but I love Hocus Pocus all the more for it.
+My personal favorite is probably Bette Midler’s obligatory musical number, but she doesn’t overshadow her supernatural sisters – Najimy’s face is incredible when she uses her super-powered smelling and I don’t know why the director let Sarah Jessica Parker constantly talk about how much she likes little boys, while her corset pushes the limits of a PG rating, but I love Hocus Pocus all the more for it.

 Any homemade cookies and icing.